skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 get killed.
 But they let me live.
 Then I got a lucky break.
 My leg got broken and then got all nasty and infected and had to get cut off."

 "Oh yes.
-Very lucky.", Thordek adds wryly.
+Very lucky," Thordek adds wryly.

 "Well, I fared a lot better than some..."